Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 scheduled_task_security_group_ids  = list(string)

 	 # A list of subnet IDs to associate with the ECS task.
-A permissive default subnet will be used if not specified.
+This value is required when create_scheduled_task is true.
 	 scheduled_task_subnet_ids  = list(string)

 	 # A map of secrets to pass to the ECS task.
 These are environment variables that are sensitive and should not be stored in plain text.
 Instead they are stored in AWS Secrets Manager and injected at runtime into the ECS task.
 	 secrets  = map(string)

+	 # The ID of the VPC to deploy the ECS service into.
+Required when enable_load_balancer is true.
+	 vpc_id  = string